 Employee data provides useful insights on the worker’s skill level and work performance.
 You can measure specific metrics from employee data to assess their performance on the job.
 Knowing how to use employee data for measurement of employee skills will help determine the areas in need of additional training and development.
-Shook, Sage-Gavin, and Cantrell (2019) conducted a survey on organisations’ use of data to determine employee skills.
-In the survey, 11 400 employees, including top executives, gave feedback on queries regarding how data on employees’ skills is used in their organisation.
+Shook, Sage-Gavin, and Cantrell (2019) conducted a survey on organizations’ use of data to determine employee skills.
+In the survey, 11 400 employees, including top executives, gave feedback on queries regarding how data on employees’ skills is used in their organization.
 The survey results indicated that 90% of the workers and top executives considered employee data an important tool in determining employee skills.
-Metrics from employee data that are most useful in measuring employees’ skill levels include work quality and quantity, efficiency, and organisational performance.
+Metrics from employee data that are most useful in measuring employees’ skill levels include work quality and quantity, efficiency, and organizational performance.

 Measuring Work Quantity and Quality

 The analysis of employee data can provide useful pointers about the quantity of work of each employee for a specific period.
 Weighing the quantity of work done against the set limits produces useful information about the employee’s skills.
 Skilled workers are able to meet the set volumes of work even while under pressure.
 Lacking the ability to meet milestones reveals the need for additional employee training.

 When it comes to evaluation of work, the quantity goes along with the evaluation of employee work quality.
 The work completed by the employees is measured against set quality standards.
 Quality control measures address the needs of the business and expectations of customers.
 Thus, employee data can reveal employees who produce a lower quality of work.
 Low work quality is an indication of insufficient training or skill level.
 Employees may need engagement in further training for the areas identified with low quality of work.